ERETZ Magazine Title Bar

 Order Now

 With over 7 million inhabitants and a member in the world's leading economies it is hardly possible to imagine what kind of place Israel was in 1948, the year that it was founded.
 The people, the landscape, the aspirations, and the national spirit were very different than they are today.
-This unique photo album, with over 100 photos, revokes that Israel of sixty years ago - the place where it all started the time when it all began.
+This unique photo album, with over 100 photos, evokes that Israel of sixty six years ago - the place where it all started the time when it all began.

 Research